Onboarding New Products

 }

-From the response you can see that variant has definition of StringDefinition, and its usage is reference_by_value.
+Attribute variant has definition of StringDefinition, and its usage is reference_by_value.
 This means that variant can be assigned only certain values.
 These are returned by the attribute-types/attributes request:

-click to see `attribute-types/attributes` request for `variant`
+Click to see `attribute-types/attributes` request for `variant`

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-click to see `attribute-types/attributes` response for `variant`
+Click to see `attribute-types/attributes` response for `variant`

 {